warmcat/sai/READMEs/README-systemd-nspawn.md

 Container # emerge dev-db/sqlite libgit2 gcc net-libs/mbedtls dev-libs/openssl cmake libuv libevent dev-libs/glib dev-libs/libev dbus pkgconf libcap
 ```

+### Specific to BSD type unix

+There are some assumptions in sai like the scripts will run by
+`/bin/bash` and cmake should be on Sai's PATH, it means you may need
+to symlink some things that don't match to /bin paths, eg,
+`ln -sf /usr/local/bin/cmake /bin/cmake`

 ## Step 3: Configure the container private networking

 Set up a hostname for the container by editing its `/etc/hostname`, ideally to